 Community-run dramas are becoming ever more popular, especially with preteens and teens.
 In my small city of less than 600 000, there are at least 4 different organizations each running drama groups just for children.
 And there are at least 4 other organizations that regularly ask for children to act in their multi-age dramas.

 We’re also fortunate to have a decent symphony, that offers both free mini-concerts and larger concerts open to school groups.
 Between the plays, musicals and concerts, my children can be well-exposed to the dramatic arts.

 Local resources are available for all the extracurriculars

-And our local city hall will sponsor an “artist-in-residence”, with similar sorts of programs.
+Our local city hall sponsors an “artist-in-residence”.
 Recently, the artist in residence was a fascinating lady who turned nettles and other natural materials into felt.
 She was asking the community to help her create a felted-leaf-and-bronze-metal tree for installation in city hall.
 She told amazing old folk-tales about nature.
 At one class, taught the kids how to make the felt leaves and gave out samples.
 She even hid some of her creations along a hiking trail.
 We got to experience art and nature all at the same time!
 (Talk about educational!!)

 Don’t forget about your community centre!

 Another great place to look for exposure to a variety of artistic and athletic experiences is your local community centre.
 My children have been able to participate in a variety of dancing, judo, and sports, all through local community centres.
 The classes are 8-10 weeks long and usually a fraction of the cost of going through a studio.